ditcham-park-coding-club/dpu-platform/objects/README.md

 * `mass`: This is the mass of the object, as a decimal.
 If you don't include this, the value will be `10.0`.
 * `elasticity`: This is the bounciness of the object when it collides with something, as a decimal between zero and one.
 If you don't include this, the value will be `0.3` (a bit bouncy).
 * `buoyancy`: This is the floaty-ness of the object.
 Gravity pulls objects down, and this pulls objects up.
 A value of ten will make the object float in the middle of the screen.
 Less than that, it will sink under gravity; more, and it will float to the top of the screen.
 If you don't include this, the value will be `0.0` (not floaty at all).
-* `portable`: This can be either `True` or `False`.
-By itself this property does nothing, but another object (say, a character), might check if an object is portable and allow the player to pick it up.
 * `on_frame`: This is a function that defines how the object behaves all the time.
 We'll look more at this in the Behaviour section below.
 * `action`: A function that defines some behaviour of the object when another object, like a character, interacts with it.
 We'll also see how this works below.